 Recently, three sequential studies looked into consumer attitudes towards meat.
 They all came to the conclusion that most people derive a sense of pleasure from meat.
 They might also have an affinity for and depend on it.

-This led them to conclude that there’s a sense of attachment to meat that prevents people from shifting to plant-based diets.
-So, if you tend to crave meat after you’ve gone a day without it, this might be why.2
+This led them to conclude that there’s a sense of attachment to meat that prevents people from shifting to

 2. You’re Low On Protein

 Protein deficiency is difficult to achieve, but if you’re low on it, you’re likely to crave it.
 Studies indicate that humans have a strong appetite for protein, and if they don’t get the necessary proportion of it, they might be driven to eat more of it.3